OstermD/EAIK/README.md

 [*IKFAST*](https://docs.ros.org/en/kinetic/api/moveit_tutorials/html/doc/ikfast/ikfast_tutorial.html) - the analytical solver that we compare our implementation to - is part of the work of:<br>
 R. Diankov.
 “Kinematics and Control of Robot Manipulators”.
 PhD thesis.
 Carnegie Mellon University Pittsburgh, Pennsylvania, 2010

+B. Efron.
+"Better Bootstrap Confidence Intervals".
+Journal of the American Statistical Association.
+Vol. 82, No. 397: 171–185, 1987
 ## Usage Example
 We currently provide support for CSV files containing the homogeneous transformations of each joint in zero-pose with respect to the basis, as well as [ROS URDF](http://wiki.ros.org/urdf) files.
 See our [Python Toolbox](https://pypi.org/project/EAIK/) for installation instructions.